< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-The town of Cashmere in Chelan County has to be one of the most picturesque in the state of Washington.
-It is situated on the southern bank of the Wenatchee River about midway between its turbulent upper reaches at Leavenworth and its more placid confluence with the Columbia at Wenatchee.
-The 8,500-foot Mt.
-Cashmere, called Po-Kum by the Wenatchi Indians, and neighboring peaks of the Cascades are clearly visible to the west.
+The town of Cashmere in Chelan County is among the most picturesque in Washington.
+It lies on the southern bank of the Wenatchee River about midway between its turbulent upper reaches at Leavenworth and its more placid confluence with the Columbia at Wenatchee.
+The 8,500-foot Mount Cashmere and neighboring peaks of the Cascades are clearly visible to the west.
 The narrow benches of land surrounding the town are covered with fruit orchards.
-The area was once the domain of the Sinpesquensi (or Sinkaensi or Sinpeskuensi) band of the Wenatchi, who found a bountiful supply of food in the salmon, camas roots, berries, and game animals of the region.
-The first white settlers called the tiny village Mission, or Old Mission, after the Catholic work established among the Indians along Mission Creek, which flows into the Wenatchee at present Cashmere.
-The first white settler was Alexander Brender (b.
-1851), an immigrant from Germany.
-William Bourgwardt and D. S. Farrar soon followed.
-The settlemen's growth was assured with the coming of the Great Northern Railway in 1892 and the town was platted the same year.
-A post office was established in 1889 with John Frank Woodring as postmaster.
-In 1904 Mission was incorporated and the name changed to Cashmere.
+Catholic missionaries established several missions among the Wenatchi Indians along what was soon named Mission Creek, which flows into the Wenatchee at Cashmere.
+Early non-Indian settlers who followed called their tiny village Mission, or Old Mission.
+Growth was assured with the coming of the Great Northern Railway in 1892 and the town was platted that year.
+A post office was established in 1889.
+In 1904 the name was changed to Cashmere and the town was incorporated.
 The introduction of irrigation in much of the Wenatchee Valley greatly enhanced agriculture, particularly the growing of apples and other fruit, for which Cashmere has become renowned.
 Today Cashmere thrives on a combination of fruit production, tourism, and a small industry for which it is famous, the candymakers Aplets & Cotlets.
-In 2007 the population was 2,820.

 During its first years, the main resources around Mission were timber and sheep ranching, and the town soon became a trading center.
-In 1881, the first settler, German immigrant Alexander Brender, established his homestead in Brender Canyon.
+In 1881, the first non-Indian settler, German immigrant Alexander Brender (1851-?), established his homestead in Brender Canyon.
 In 1882, D. S. Farrar arrived.
 He raised hay and is credited with bringing the first fruit trees in 1883.
-Other settlers came, including William Bourgwardt, Matt Green, Denis Strong, O. C. McManus, and Reuben A. Brown, whose son Samuel L. was the first white child born in the valley.
+Other settlers came, including William Bourgwardt, Matt Green, Denis Strong, O. C. McManus, and Reuben A. Brown.

 Most of these early settlers and the goods to supply the community arrived in Cashmere by way of nearly impassable roads and trails from Ellensburg over Blewett Pass, treacherous even well into the automobile era.
 Others came by steamboat on the Columbia and by trails along the Wenatchee.
 There were no bridges across the Wenatchee, which had to be forded in several places.